Designer Mossimo Giannulli released from California prison

-LOS ANGELES (AP) — Fashion designer Mossimo Giannulli has been released from a California prison and is at a halfway house outside Los Angeles following his imprisonment for his role in a college admissions bribery scheme, records show.
+LOS ANGELES (AP) — Fashion designer Mossimo Giannulli has been released from a California prison and is under home confinement following his imprisonment for his role in a college admissions bribery scheme, according to a person familiar with the matter.

 Giannulli, 57, is married to former “Full House” star Lori Loughlin.
 They pleaded guilty last year to paying half a million dollars to get their two daughters into the University of Southern California.
 Loughlin was released from a prison in Dublin in December after spending two months behind bars.

-Note: This story has been updated to correct that Mossimo Giannulli is under home confinement, not at a halfway house.